phpdev-uk/configuration-management-ansible/README.md

 # Configuration Management with Ansible

-Workshop notes for two upcoming training courses on Configuration Management with Ansible (Beginner and Intermediate).
+Workshop notes for upcoming workshop: 'Ansible in a Day'.